New Orleans Top Startups, 2022

 Is dating a problem for dog lovers?
 It could be.
 Dog people are often in a world of their own.
 Their love and affection for their fur babies influence their behavior.
-This may seem excessive for those who take a more casual attitude towards their pets.
-If you have that problem, look no further as Dig has your back.
+This may seem excessive for those who take a more casual attitude toward their pets.
+If you have that problem, look no further, as Dig has your back.

 Dig is a free dating app designed to connect people whose love of dogs dictates their lives.
 Created by sisters Leigh D’Angelo and Casey Isaacson, the app benefits people who want to meet others with a dog-forward lifestyle.
 You can think of Dig as Bumble for single fur parents.

 Currently, Dig has 20,000 members, creating a fun and whole community of dog lovers and owners looking for relationships.
 It suggests possible matches by analyzing profile information and dating preferences.
 Dig creators also developed a similar app for cat people: Tabby.

 Under the leadership of CEO Leigh D’Angelo, Dig has become a popular niche market for pet brand advertising.
 The company has received $410,000 in two funding rounds since its founding in 2017.

 If you own or manage properties, you might want to consider RentCheck to manage inspections.

 RentCheck is a mobile app for self-guided inspections to save property managers and tenants time and money.
 By using the app, property managers can standardize and complete the process of moving in and moving out for tenants.
 Physical presence is not required.